spacetelescope/jdaviz/docs/specviz/import_data.rst

 .. image:: img/spectrumlist_combined.png

-This functionality is also available in limited instances by providing a directory path to the `~jdaviz.configs.specviz.helper.Specviz.load_data` method.
-Note that `~spectutils.SpectrumList.read` is only set up to handle directory input in limited cases, for example JWST MIRI MRS data, and will throw an error in other cases.
+This functionality is also available in limited instances by providing a directory path to the :meth:`jdaviz.configs.specviz.helper.Specviz.load_spectrum` method.
+Note that :meth:`~specutils.SpectrumList.read`is only set up to handle directory input in limited cases, for example JWST MIRI MRS data, and will throw an error in other cases.
 In cases that it does work, only files in the directory level specified will be read, with no recursion into deeper folders.